Engaging With Nature

 Decorate With Willow Branches

 Have you seen those wonderful, curly, naked branches in gift shops that have crystals or tree ornaments hanging from them?
-They are often Willow or grapevine branches.
-As mentioned, dead flowers and plants can bring negative energy into the home, but Willow can help you adjust to new situations.
+They are often willow or grapevine branches.
+As mentioned, dead flowers and plants can bring negative energy into the home, but willow is an exception.
+It can help you adjust to new situations.
 When out in nature, standing under a willow tree can strengthen you.
-Tell the Willow your problems.
-Trees offer much wisdom.
-Be sure to thank the tree if you remove a small branch or a few leaves.
+Tell the willow your problems.
+It will offer much wisdom.
+Be sure to thank the willow if you remove a small branch or a few leaves.